HairyDuck/ring-live-view-reconnector/README.md

 Please ensure your code follows the existing style and includes appropriate comments.

 ## Changelog

+### Version 1.1.2 (2025-03-20)
+- Added multilingual support for the reconnect button
+- Now supports German, Spanish, French, Italian, Dutch and several other languages
+- Improved button detection for non-English Ring interfaces
+- Enhanced logging to show which language was detected

 ### Version 1.1.1 (2025-02-21)
 - Removed unnecessary activeTab permission for better privacy